Meet the Winners of the Real Simple Great Neighbor Awards

-In partnership with Nextdoor, we honor six people who took care of their own.
+In partnership with Nextdoor, we honor people who took care of their community.
 They prove that anyone can do good—and sometimes all you need to do is look in your own backyard.

 When hurricane flood waters rose to five feet and beyond, Sharon Swanson Evans and Kenny Evans could have evacuated to drier ground, safe and sound.
 Instead, the Texas couple stayed put—using their aluminum johnboat to rescue stranded neighbors during Hurricane Harvey.
 Here’s why these two were inspired to save more than just themselves.